keerthudev180720/gh-actions-for-ci-cd-4039293/ch2_continuous_delivery_workflows/02_02_build_publish_a_package/README.md

 > [!IMPORTANT]
 > Version numbers can't be reused.

 Update code to reference a new version number with each new release.
+In GitHub Actions workflows, you can use the `GITHUB_RUN_NUMBER` environment variable to generate unique versions.

 ## References